theRealAph/ScopeLocals/README.md

 `run()` is executing, any calls to `x.get()` and `y.get()` return the values that have been bound to them.
 The methods called from `run()`, and any methods called by them, comprise the dynamic scope of `run()`.

-* The bound values of `x` and `y` are only bound (?) while the `run()` method is executing.
-* There is no `ScopeLocal.set()` method: scope locals, once bound, are effectively final.
-* These properties allow us to generate good code.
-In most cases a scope-local `x.get()` is as fast as a local variable `x`.
-This is true regardless of how far away `x.get()` is from the point that the scope local `x` is bound.
-* These properties also also make it easier for a reader to reason about programs, in much the same way that declaring a field of a variable final does.

 Please note that the code that uses `x.get()` and `y.get()` may be a very long way away, for example in a callback somewhere.
 Imagine a